sheldonbrown.com sheldonbrown.net sheldonbrown.org WWW

 B.S.A.

 B.S.A.
 (Birmingham Small Arms) was an important independent manufacturer until the bicycle division was sold to Raleigh in 1957.
-Originally an armaments company, their logo represents 3 military rifles stacked in a tripod.
+Originally an armaments company, its logo represents 3 military rifles stacked in a tripod.

 B.S.A. was the originator of the threadings and frame dimensions that later became B.S.C. and more recently ISO.